 The outfits won’t be photographed and shared on street style blogs.
 That’s not an assumption, look at them, and you’ll see (just Google the event name).
 Pages and pages, slide after slide of thin, predominately white women.
 No coverage means procuring relevant styles from brands is almost impossible.
 This isn’t something that an influencer who is thinner would have to deal with.

 My blog coverage and articles wouldn’t be reproduced or purchased.
-There is little opportunity for sponsorship as our audiences are large enough, we’re too niche, or not applicable to the brands that are showcasing (how could they be when they don’t make our size?).
+There is little opportunity for sponsorship as our audiences are large enough, we’re too niche, or not applicable to the showcasing brands (how could they be when they don’t make our size?).
 Sure, I’ve done the work before and had trips and conferences sponsored by a brand.

 Would I put in that level of effort to attend Mercedes-Benz Fashion Week Australia?
 Nah, probably not.
 Not in its current incarnation.